Jonathan Strange & Mr Norrell: Film

 On 15 October 2004, New Line Cinema announced that it had bought a three-year option on the film rights to Jonathan Strange & Mr Norrell.
 Clarke received an undisclosed "seven-figure sum", making the deal "one of the biggest acquisitions of film rights for a book in recent years".
 New Line chose Christopher Hampton, whose adaptation of Dangerous Liaisons won an Academy Award, to write it; New Line executives Mark Ordesky and Ileen Maisel were overseeing the production.
 On 7 November 2005, The Daily Telegraph reported that Hampton had finished the first draft: "As you can imagine, it took a fair amount of time to work out some way to encapsulate that enormous book in a film of sensible length ... [b]ut it was lots of fun – and very unlike anything I have ever done before."
 At that time, no director or cast had yet been chosen.
 As of June 2006, Hampton was still working on the screenplay.
 Julian Fellowes then took over writing duties before the collapse of New Line Cinema.

 Television

-A seven-part adaptation of the book by the BBC began broadcast on BBC One on Sunday 17 May 2015.
-The book was adapted by Peter Harness, directed by Toby Haynes, and produced by Cuba Pictures and Feel Films.
-A number of co-producers joined the project, including BBC America, Screen Yorkshire, Space and Far Moor, and it is to be distributed by Endemol Worldwide Distribution.
+Pre-production of a seven-part adaptation of the book began in April 2013, with filming later in the year, including locations in England, primarily in Yorkshire, as well as in Canada and Croatia.

-Pre-production began in April 2013, and filming later in the year, including locations in Yorkshire and Canada.
+The miniseries began broadcast on BBC One on Sunday 17 May 2015.
+The book was adapted by Peter Harness, directed by Toby Haynes, starring Bertie Carvel and Eddie Marsan as the titular magicians, and was produced by Cuba Pictures and Feel Films.